 The social anxiety disorder test is a self-assessment online tool that helps in determining whether or not a person has symptoms of social anxiety disorder.

-This social anxiety test consists of a series of questions regarding your thoughts, feelings, and behavior in social situations, and it has proven to be a helpful tool and the first step towards getting a proper diagnosis by a mental health professional.
+This social anxiety test assesses your thoughts, feelings, and behavior in social situations through a series of questions.
+It serves as a helpful tool and the initial step to obtain a proper diagnosis from a mental health professional.

 Is this self-assessment tool accurate?

-Mental health professionals can use clinical interviews, psychological assessments, and observation to reach definite diagnoses of social anxiety.
+Mental health professionals use clinical interviews, psychological assessments, and observation for definite diagnosis.
+Self-diagnosis can cause unnecessary stress and anxiety.